Chart Color Schemes

 Age

-Chelsea - Bonbeach's median age exceeds the national pattern
+Chelsea - Bonbeach's population is slightly older than the national pattern

-Chelsea-Bonbeach's median age is 41 years, which is significantly higher than Greater Melbourne's average of 37 years and slightly older than Australia's median age of 38 years.
-The 65-74 age cohort is notably over-represented in Chelsea-Bonbeach at 10.3%, compared to the Greater Melbourne average, while the 15-24 age group is under-represented at 8.4%.
-According to the 2021 Census, the 75-84 age group has increased from 6.0% to 6.9% of the population.
-Conversely, the 25-34 age cohort has decreased from 14.2% to 13.0%.
-Demographic modeling projects significant changes in Chelsea-Bonbeach's age profile by 2041.
-The 75-84 age group is projected to grow by 69%, adding 762 residents to reach 1,868.
-Residents aged 65 and older are expected to represent 58% of the population growth.
-Meanwhile, population declines are projected for the 0-4 and 5-14 age cohorts.
+Chelsea-Bonbeach's median age is 41 years, which is significantly higher than Greater Melbourne's average of 37 years and somewhat older than Australia's median age of 38 years.
+Compared to Greater Melbourne, the 65-74 age cohort is notably over-represented in Chelsea-Bonbeach at 10.3%, while the 15-24 age group is under-represented at 8.4%.
+According to the 2021 Census, the 75 to 84 age group has grown from 6.0% to 6.9% of the population, while the 25 to 34 cohort has declined from 14.2% to 13.0%.
+Demographic modeling suggests that Chelsea-Bonbeach's age profile will significantly evolve by 2041.
+The 75 to 84 age group is projected to grow by 69%, adding 762 residents to reach 1,868.
+Residents aged 65 and older are expected to represent 58% of the population growth, while the 0 to 4 and 5 to 14 cohorts are projected to decline in population.